kyleknaggs/take-home-app-template/README.md

 1. Place a `debugger;` statement at the line where you want the code to pause execution.
 2. Run `npm run test:debug` in the Terminal.
 3. Open `about:inspect` in Chrome.
-4. Click the "inspect" link in the webpage.
+4. Click the "inspect" link.
 5. Click the "Resume Script Execution" button.

 The code should now pause execution at the `debugger;` statement that you placed in the file that you want to debug.